-The benefits to be derived from the implementation of a universal water metering programme can be equated to avoided costs, or the incremental savings associated with not having to produce additional units of water or water service.
+The benefits to be derived from the implementation of a universal water metering programme include the avoided costs, or the incremental savings associated with not having to produce additional units of water or water service.
 Avoided cost can be used to compare demand management and supply management options and inform the utility as it determines the least-cost alternatives for meeting future water needs.

-The following benefits of a universal metering programme can redound to significant avoided costs in Trinidad and Tobago:
+The following benefits of implementing a universal metering programme in Trinidad and Tobago can redound to significant avoided costs:

 - Reduced Consumption

 - Reduced Leakage & Theft

 - Capital Expenditure Deferral/Avoidance

 - Carbon Credits

-- Reduction in Security cost
+- Reduction in Security cost when reading meters remotely

-- Increase in Operational Efficiency
+- Improved Operational Efficiency